 Recreational boating enthusiasts will benefit from more than $4million in State Government funding to improve boating facilities.

-Announcing the latest round of Recreational Boating Facilities Scheme (RBFS) grants today, Transport Minister Troy Buswell and Regional Development Minister Brendon Grylls said two projects in the Gascoyne would share a total of $933,068.
+Announcing the latest round of Recreational Boating Facilities Scheme (RBFS) grants today, Transport Minister Troy Buswell and Regional Development Minister Brendon Grylls said three projects in the Pilbara region would share a total of $442,245.

-The RBFS provides up to 75 per cent of funding for new or improved facilities which benefit the recreational boating public.
+The RBFS is managed by the Department of Transport and provides up to 75 per cent of funding for new or improved facilities which benefit the recreational boating public.

 Mr Grylls said Royalties for Regions had committed $20million to improving regional boating facilities through the scheme.